Fractals from Regular Behaviours: Labelled Transition Systems and Trace Semantics

 Rabinovich's theorem tells us that, up to provable equivalence, our specification language consisting of process terms is really a specification language for languages of traces.
-In what follows, we are going to give an alternative semantics to process terms by using LTSs to generate fractal subsets of metric spaces.
-The main result of our paper is that these two semantics coincide: Two process terms are trace equivalent if and only if they generate the same fractals.
+In what follows, we are going to give an alternative semantics to process terms by using LTSs to generate fractal subsets of complete metric spaces.
+The main result of our paper is that the equivalence relations coming from these two semantics coincide: Two process terms are trace equivalent if and only if they generate the same fractals in all spaces.
 This is the content of \cref{sec:fractals from LTS,sec:fractal and trace} below.